 Air Pollution Control Program

 Our mission is to maintain the purity of Missouri's air to protect the health, general welfare and property of the people.
 The Air Pollution Control Program has more than 6 million customers.
-Whether an urban citizen or someone far removed from other people, everyone who lives in Missouri needs and deserves clean air.
-This home page will help you to find out more about the services available to help us protect air quality.
+Whether urban citizen or rural resident, everyone who lives in Missouri needs and deserves clean air.

 As part of the Division of Environmental Quality, the Air Pollution Control Program works diligently to raise awareness about air quality and air pollutants.
 Missouri Skies Now and Then offers a glimpse into some of the progress we have made towards better air in Missouri.

-The department will use the public comments to prepare a report detailing which rules are necessary or duplicative and which need to be amended or rescinded.
+Now that the comment period has ended, the department will use the comments to prepare a report detailing which rules are necessary or duplicative and which need to be amended or rescinded.
 The department must complete the report by June 30, 2017; it will appear on the department’s website.

 Effective July 1, 2014, per Chapter 37, Section 37.007, of the Missouri Revised Statutes, a convenience fee will be charged to all customers who wish to pay by electronic method.
 The convenience fee will be retained by a third-party vendor, Collector Solutions, Inc., not the Missouri Department of Natural Resources.